 The Most Common Reasons for Partition Loss

 - Damaged Master Boot Record: Master Boot Record contains information about the partition and includes a table that locates each partition, master boot code, and disk signature.
-If it’s damaged, you can’t access the partition.

 Figure 1: illustrates the drive letter